$25 general; $20 OMCA Members

 Join Rachel McCrafty of ACE Monster Toys in a hands-on activity, offering guests the opportunity to create collaboratively in community.
 Hear more about her work as part of the special exhibition No Spectators: The Art of Burning Man on view at OMCA.

-Engage in a thoughtful conversation with Rhodessa Jones whose forty-year work, The Medea Project Theater utilizes art as an outlet for incarcerated and formerly incarcerated women, as well as those who are facing an HIV/AIDS diagnosis.
+Engage in a thoughtful conversation with some of the core team members of the Medea Project Theater, which was created by Rhodessa Jones and utilizes art as an outlet for incarcerated and formerly incarcerated women, as well as those who are living with HIV/AIDS.

 Join multidisciplinary artists Rafa Esparza in a discussion that dives into history and personal life.
 The son of Mexican immigrants, Esparza’s performance art often reflects his life experiences with colonization, queer identity, and collaborations.